-Decentralised solar desalination could help quench Greek islands’ growing thirst
+Decentralised solar desalination to quench Greek islands’ thirst

 ATHENS, Greece – Mainland Greece may have suffered its fair share of financial and political woes over the years yet water supply, through the damming of rivers and creating reservoirs, has remained consistent over the years.